 Get Hair, Health & Science News

 Ashwagandha uses in ayurvedic medicine dates back thousands of years.
-Ashwagandha is a Sanskrit word roughly translated as “ashwa,” meaning horse, and “gandha,” meaning smells like; so as you can guess, the smell of the root is reminiscent of a horse.
-Traditionally, the roots and leaves of ashwagandha were given as medicine to increase vitality, improve general health and longevity, and prevent disease — or basically give you the strength of a horse.
+Ashwagandha is a Sanskrit word roughly translated as “ashwa,” meaning “horse,” and “gandha were given as medicine dha,” meaning “smells like.”
+So as you can guess, the smell of the root is reminiscent of a horse.
+Traditionally, the roots and leaves of ashwaganto increase vitality, improve general health and longevity, and prevent disease — or basically give you the strength of a horse.

 Western herbalism categorizes ashwagandha as an adaptogenic herb.
-Adaptogens are a category of herbs that are traditionally considered non toxic and though to increase the body’s ability to resist the damaging effects of stress and promote or restore normal physiological functioning.
+Adaptogens are a category of herbs that are traditionally considered nontoxic and thought to increase the body’s ability to resist the damaging effects of stress and promote or restore normal physiological functioning.

 Over the last century, many scientific studies have been conducted to ascertain if there is justification behind the traditional ashwagandha uses.
 The results of these studies are promising and show that ashwagandha benefits a variety of systems and disease — ranging from musculoskeletal conditions to supporting healthy thyroid function; from supporting healthy antioxidant and inflammation levels; and from supporting a healthy immune system to decreasing anxiety and chronic stress.